-By Dr. Ryan Wood DC ND —Compiled & Adapted by Alec Eagon (January 2020)
+By Dr. Ryan Wood DC ND — Compiled & Adapted by Alec Eagon (January 2020)

-This post is meant only to be a brief informational overview of particular neurotransmitters related to the methylation cycle and genetic SNPs such as the MTHFR genetic defect.
+This post is meant to be ONLY a brief informational overview of particular neurotransmitters related to the methylation cycle and genetic SNPs such as the MTHFR genetic defect.
 It is a compilation of research from a patient pamphlet by Dr. Ryan Wood DC ND.
 It is not meant for self-diagnosis or to be a substitute for objective testing (i.e. blood work, DNA tests, etc) and consultation with a physician.
 This post will be amended and added to in the future in order to achieve a more thorough overview of the symptoms and treatment protocols related particularly to MTHFR.

 If the symptoms related to the neurotransmitters below correlate to your health journey in a significant way I highly recommend doing the 23andMe Health saliva test, downloading your genetic data, uploading it to GeneticGenie.com to see if you have an MTHFR genetic SNP (defect), and then consulting with a specialist on potential supplementation protocols to rebalance your body’s methylation cycle.
 For a great, succinct overview of MTHFR, please watch this video.